A foggy wooded trail with tall leafless trees.

 Theresa Vinokuroff, MSW, RSW

-I work with individuals, I draw on a number of modalities to best meet the client's needs.
+In my work with individuals, I draw on a number of modalities to best meet the client's needs.
 My primary specialities are relationship issues, parenting, and mood disorders.

 With couples, I primarily utilize the Gottman Method for Couple Counselling, focusing on a dyadic approach where couples learn to talk to each other and work together to reconnect, work through conflict, and focus on developing deeper relationships with one another.
 Family therapy/ Parenting: I provide family therapy and parenting assistance, drawing from my secondary work as a licensed Signs of Safety Trainer and Consultant.
 I help families develop plans to address whatever issue is occurring in the home that is making it more difficult for the family unit to be safe, successful and bonded.
 I provide couples therapy (traditional weekly/biweekly format, or intensive marathon approach of 3 consecutive days), as well as running couples workshops.
 I am also trained in working with couples where there is trauma, PTSD, or infidelity.